python-websockets/websockets/docs/design.rst

 Library
 .......

-Most :doc:`public APIs <api>` of ``websockets`` are coroutines.
+Most :doc:`public APIs <api/index>` of ``websockets`` are coroutines.
 They may be canceled, for example if the user starts a task that calls these coroutines and cancels the task later. ``websockets`` must handle this situation.

 Cancellation during the opening handshake is handled like any other exception: